smonto2/Website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am currently a PhD Candidate in [Economics](http://economics.emory.edu/home/index.html) at [Emory University](http://www.emory.edu/home/index.html).
-After obtaining my undergraduate and master's degrees in Economics at [Universidad EAFIT](http://www.eafit.edu.co/) in Colombia, I came to Atlanta to continue my studies.
-My research work covers theoretical and applied econometrics, with a focus on Bayesian analysis.
-I have also been fortunate enough to have taught my own courses in economic principles and econometrics, furthering my passion for teaching.
+I am a Lecturer (Assistant Professor) in Econometrics for the [Adam Smith Business School](https://www.gla.ac.uk/schools/business/) at the [University of Glasgow](https://www.gla.ac.uk/).
+I completed my undergraduate and master's studies at Universidad EAFIT in Colombia before moving to Atlanta to complete my PhD at Emory University.
+My research work covers theoretical and applied econometrics, with a focus on Bayesian analysis, and attempts to present rigorous solutions to problems that arise in applied microeconomic settings.
+Currently, I am also interested in the econometric challenges inherent to network data.
+I am also passionate about teaching and, along the lines of my research interests, have taught several courses in Econometrics and Bayesian methods at an undergraduate and graduate level.

-I will be joining the [Adam Smith Business School](https://www.gla.ac.uk/schools/business/) at the University of Glasgow as Lecturer in Econometrics starting September 2021.